Wednesday, July 31, 2013

 7 years old little did she know.

 Ramona: At a young age, I had an understanding in my mind that my feelings toward masculine things were nowhere near the interest I had in the feminine lifestyle.
-I constantly questioned myself whether or not it was possible to be in the wrong body, since I was raised Christian.
+I constantly questioned myself about whether it was possible to be in the wrong body, especially since I was raised Christian.
+I often felt out of place and struggled to fit into the expectations placed upon me.

-At the age of 11, I mustered up the courage and told my mother, who was displeased, but still loved me and told me to think about it.
+At the age of 11, I mustered up the courage and told my mother, who was displeased but still loved me and told me to think about it.
+That moment was both terrifying and liberating, as it marked the beginning of my journey toward self-acceptance.
+Looking back, I realize that those early feelings were the foundation for the person I am today, and I'm grateful for the strength I found in expressing my true self.

-Ramona: Surprisingly, I’d say I’m the lucky few that didn’t get too much ridicule.
-Although I was living in a small town, I had kept my transition apparel at home or out of town.
-Never in public around town, until I was ready to move out for college.
-At college, I have yet to be questioned, whether or not I am female.
-Although I do tend to get some attention, nothing major.
+Ramona: Surprisingly, I’d say I’m one of the lucky few who didn’t face too much ridicule.
+Although I lived in a small town, I kept my transition apparel at home or out of town and never went out in public until I was ready to move away for college.
+I wanted to ensure I felt comfortable and secure before presenting myself as my true self.
+Since starting college, I have yet to be questioned about my gender identity, which has been a relief.
+While I do tend to get some attention here and there, it’s nothing major.
+I think being in a more accepting environment has made all the difference, and I feel grateful for the positive experiences I’ve had so far.

 Monika: Are there any transgender role models that you follow?